 Monitoring Development and Enforcement of Planning Control

 When planning permission is refused, the Council places considerable importance on defending the decision should an appeal be lodged with the Planning Inspectorate.
-The Development Control Section will:
+The Development Management Section will:

 Complaints and Performance

-Should you have cause to complain about the service provided by the Development Control Section, you should in the first instance contact the officer who was responsible for providing the service to you.
-The Development Control Section will:
+Should you have cause to complain about the service provided by the Development Management Section, you should in the first instance contact the officer who was responsible for providing the service to you.
+The Development Management Section will: